obpy/obpy/src/doc/source/core-dev/codingstandard.rst

         """

         def __init__(self):
-            """Initalizes ClassA
+            """Initializes ClassA
             No arguments are given.
             """
-            print 'Initalized an instance of ClassA!'
+            print 'Initialized an instance of ClassA!'

         def foo(self, a):
             """Prints a